Ben Nevis: Climate

+Ben Nevis has a highland tundra climate (ET in the Köppen classification).
+Ben Nevis's elevation, maritime location and topography frequently lead to cool and cloudy weather conditions, which can pose a danger to ill-equipped walkers.
+According to the observations carried out at the summit observatory from 1883 to 1904, fog was present on the summit for almost 80% of the time between November and January, and 55% of the time in May and June.
+The average winter temperature was around -5 C, and the mean monthly temperature for the year was -0.5 C. In an average year the summit sees 261 gales, and receives 4350 mm of rainfall, compared to only 2050 mm in nearby Fort William, 840 mm in Inverness and 580 mm in London.
+Rainfall on Ben Nevis is about twice as high in the winter as it is in the spring and summer.
+Snow can be found on the mountain for approximately 7 months out of the year.

 Geology

 Ben Nevis is all that remains of a Devonian volcano that met a cataclysmic end in the Carboniferous period around 350 million years ago.
 Evidence near the summit shows light-coloured granite (which had cooled in subterranean chambers several kilometres beneath the surface) lies among dark basaltic lavas (that form only on the surface).
 The two lying side by side is evidence the huge volcano collapsed in on itself creating an explosion comparable to Thera (2nd millennium BC) or Krakatoa (1883).

 The mountain is now all that remains of the imploded inner dome of the volcano.

 Its form has been extensively shaped by glaciation.

 Research has shown igneous rock from the Devonian period (around 400 million years ago) intrudes into the surrounding metamorphic schists; the intrusions take the form of a series of concentric ring dikes.
 The innermost of these, known as the Inner Granite, constitutes the southern bulk of the mountain above Lochan Meall an t-Suidhe, and also the neighbouring ridge of Càrn Mòr Dearg; Meall an t-Suidhe forms part of the Outer Granite, which is redder in colour.
 The summit dome itself, together with the steep northern cliffs, is composed of andesite and basaltic lavas.